The Remains Of An ‘Incredible’ Tudor Shipwreck From The 16th Century Have Been Discovered In Kent

 — Sky News (@SkyNews) July 16, 2018

-After archaeologists analyzed some of the pieces of timber from the ship they learned that one of the samples came from an oak tree that was chopped down in the south of England in 1531.
+After archaeologists analyzed some of the pieces of timber from the ship, they learned that one of the samples came from an oak tree that was chopped down in the south of England in 1531.
 Other pieces of oak that were dated were found to have been felled sometime during the 16th century.

 The construction of the hull itself shows that it was a single-masted merchant ship of the kind that would have sailed towards the end of the 16th century and edging into the early 17th century.